LunarG/VulkanSamples/README.md

 ## New

+- XGL API trace and capture tools.
+See tools/glave/README.md for details.
 - Sample driver now supports multiple render targets.
 Added TriangleMRT to test that functionality.
 - Added XGL_SLOT_SHADER_TEXTURE_RESOURCE to xgl.h as a descriptor slot type to work around confusion in GLSL between textures and buffers as shader resources.